Cunning Tenant Retaliates Against Unfair Landlord Who Keeps Their Security Deposit Because of a Dying Tree on the Property

 One of the Redditors is right — he is indeed a greedy landlord.
 His attempt to squeeze more money out of people he can no longer profit from is despicable.

 We can only hope that those catnip plants flourish and attract feline visitors to the property.
-After all, he'll have to spend money to clear out the plants that draw in cats—a fitting outcome for such an exploitative individual.
 He might even have to spend the 300 bucks he withheld from his tenants.

 Do your friends and family love satisfying revenge stories like this?
 Share this post!